WhiskersReneeWe/keras_image_classifer/README.md

 ## Acknowledgement

-Deeplizard and Siraj's YouTube Channels.
+* Deeplizard and Siraj's YouTube Channels.
+* extract_bottleneck_features.py is pretrained and provided by Udacity